danielbackes/rocketseat_gomarketplace_mobile/README.md

 # GoMarketplace's Mobile Application

 React Native project proposal as a challenge by the instructor during the Rocketseat GoStack course to memorize the content.
-This is the GoMarketplace's Mobile Application to manage a chair store.
+This is the GoMarketplace's Mobile Application to manage a store.

+## What I learned in this project?

-## What I learned or did in this project?
+## What I did in this project?

 -